Get in Touch with NAME

 As a trusted third party who takes responsibility for helping to implement transactions, CSB Trustees & Fiduciaries Limited assists clients with their Fiduciary requirements.

-In 2003, we saw the idea of fiduciary obligations for directors being introduced through the amendments carried out to the Companies Act.
-A year later, trust law was officially introduced to our legal system through Act XIII of 2004 whilst foundations where introduced in 2007.
-Thus, by the following year, one could notice a different range of fiduciary obligations stemming from duties of directors and administrators of Trusts and Foundations, was prevalent.
+In 2003, Malta saw the concept of fiduciary obligations of directors being introduced, and a year later, Malta’s robust trust regime was officially introduced to its legal system through Act XIII of 2004.
+Foundations where introduced in 2007, and by then, a strong culture and application of fiduciary obligations stemming from duties of directors and administrators of Trusts and Foundations, was prevalent.

 The notion of fiduciary obligations can be found in the Civil Code, Sub-title VII entitled ‘Of Fiduciary Obligations’.
 This section is only composed of two articles; Article 1124A and Article 1124B.
-The first article defines what we mean by fiduciary obligation as well as the instances when it arises.
-Indeed sub article 1 says that fiduciary obligations arise from “law, contract, quasi-contract, trusts, assumption of office or behaviour.”
+The first article defines what is meant by fiduciary obligations as well as the instances when they arise.
+Indeed sub article 1 states that fiduciary obligations arise from “law, contract, quasi-contract, trusts, assumption of office or behaviour.”
 These might seem specific sources, however these are also sources for almost all legal obligations.
 In fact a contract creates a legal obligation but not all contracts would create a fiduciary one.
-In simpler words, the sources of a fiduciary obligation would be:
+In essence, the sources of a fiduciary obligation would be:

 - Office: Fiduciary obligation would arise through a particular office such as a director of a company.

 - Obligation: Fiduciary obligation would arise through an obligation between two or more persons.
 Example: a mandate whereby person A engages person B to carry out something with his property or a deposit whereby the depositor would deposit an object belonging to him to the depository.